 - Second foreign language

-Courses in the third year will include Corporate Finance, Financial Markets and Institutions, and European Economic Policy.
+Courses in the third year will foucs on Corporate Finance, Financial Markets and Institutions, and European Economic Policy.
 Students will examine the fundamentals of Italian civil law within the broader framework of European legal culture, and analyze economic developments in Western nations in Global History.
 The course in Public Management will explore the complex relations between private businesses and the government bodies for whom they supply products, services and management know-how at the national and local levels.

 In additional classes, students will learn about the specifics of doing business in the European Union and build introductory Italian language skills.